Learn about Commencement and review academic requirements necessary for graduation from Emmanuel College.

 All undergraduate students must have completed a minimum of 64 credits at Emmanuel College in order to be eligible for Latin Honors.
 BSBA students need a minimum of 48 credits at Emmanuel to graduate and BSN students need 32 credits at Emmanuel to graduate.
 Thus, if an undergraduate student within GPP did not meet the 64 institutional credits, they are not eligible for Latin Honors.

 Graduation is the act of having your degree conferred and being considered “graduated” from a degree program.
 Commencement is the ceremony associated with graduation.
-Emmanuel has two degree conferrals per year- May and December.
-This means that students could graduate in May or December.
+Starting in 2024, Emmanuel has three degree conferrals per year- May, September, and December.
+This means that students could graduate in May, September, or December.
 Emmanuel only holds one commencement ceremony-in May.

 Commencement typically lasts around 2 hours.
 The commencement ceremony will begin promptly at 11 a.m. and generally ends around 1 p.m.
 However, graduates are expected to be in the gymnasium for check in by 9:45 a.m. and guests with tickets should be seated under the tent no later than 10:45 a.m.